intel/pepc/docs/pepc-aspm.rst

    2. '$PEPC_DATA_PATH/tests/emul-data'
    3. '$HOME/.local/share/pepc/tests/emul-data'
    4. '$VIRTUAL_ENV/share/tests/emul-data'
-   5. '/usr/local/share/pepc/tests/emul-data-data'
+   5. '/usr/local/share/pepc/tests/emul-data'
    6. '/usr/share/pepc/tests/emul-data'

 **--force-color**
    Force colorized output even if the output stream is not a terminal (adds ANSI escape codes).

 **--print-man-path**
    Print path to pepc manual pages directory and exit.
 This path can be added to the 'MANPATH' environment variable to make the manual pages available to the 'man' tool.

 Subcommand *'info'*
 ===================

-Get information about current PCI ASPM configuration.
+Retrieve PCI ASPM information for the system.

-**--policy** *NAME*
+**--policy**
-   Display the current global PCI ASPM policy from '/sys/module/pcie_aspm/parameters/policy'.
+   Retrieve the current global PCI ASPM policy from '/sys/module/pcie_aspm/parameters/policy'.
 The "default" policy indicates the system's default.

-**--policies** *NAME*
+**--policies**
-   List available PCI ASPM policies from '/sys/module/pcie_aspm/parameters/policy'.
+   Retrieve the list of available PCI ASPM policies from '/sys/module/pcie_aspm/parameters/policy'.

 **--device** *ADDR*
    Specify the PCI device address for the '--l1-aspm' option.
 Example: '0000:00:02.0'.

 **--l1-aspm**
    Retrieve the L1 ASPM status (on/off) for the PCI device specified by '--device'.
 Reads from '/sys/bus/pci/devices/{device}/link/l1_aspm'.

 Subcommand *'config'*
 =====================

-Change PCI ASPM configuration.
+Configure PCI ASPM settings.
+If no parameter is provided, the current value(s) will be displayed.

-**--policy** *NAME*
+**--policy** *[NAME]*
    Set the global PCI ASPM policy by writing to '/sys/module/pcie_aspm/parameters/policy'.
 Use "default" to reset the policy to the system's default setting.

 **--device** *ADDR*
    Specify the PCI device address for the '--l1-aspm' option.
 Example: '0000:00:02.0'.

-**--l1-aspm** *OPTION*
+**--l1-aspm** *[OPTION]*
    Enable or disable L1 ASPM for the PCI device specified by '--device'.
 This is done via '/sys/bus/pci/devices/{device}/link/l1_aspm'.
 Valid values are 'on', 'off', 'enable', 'disable', 'true', or 'false'.